YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario15/README.md

                                                                  online    RW
 ```
 Now that we have a clone, what can we do with?
 Well, we could maybe fire up a new Ghost environment with a new version while keeping the same content?
-This would a good way to test a new release, while not copy all the data for this specific environment.
+This would a good way to test a new release, while not copying all the data for this specific environment.
 In other words, you would save time by doing so.

 The first deployment uses Ghost v2.6.
 Let's try with Ghost 3.13 ...
 ```
 # kubectl create -n ghost -f Ghost_clone/2_deploy.yaml
 deployment.apps/blogclone created

-kubectl create -n ghost -f Ghost_clone/3_service.yaml service/blogclone created
+# kubectl create -n ghost -f Ghost_clone/3_service.yaml
+service/blogclone created

 # kubectl get all -n ghost -l scenario=clone